 Foz do Iguassu – Best Cities in Brazil

 Foz do Iguassu is located in Iguassu Falls National Park, home to 300 of the world’s most powerful and breathtaking waterfalls.
 Surrounded by lush rainforest and permanently adorned with rainbows, this landscape must be seen to be believed.
 Wooden walkways are placed through the falls, and you can feel the mist of the forceful waterfalls while you explore them.
 Foz do Iguassu is the name of the nearest town on the Brazilian side of the national park.
-Stay in the Belmond das Cataratas in Foz do Iguassu to maximize your experience in Igaussu Falls.
-Descended from the historic Orient Express Hotel line, the Belmond das Cataracts, delivers unforgettable charm and convenience.
+Stay in the Belmond das Cataratas in Foz do Iguassu to maximize your experience in Iguassu Falls.
+Descended from the historic Orient Express Hotel line, the Belmond das Cataracts delivers unforgettable charm and convenience.

 Manaus – Best Cities in Brazil